Millwood Lake, Arkansas, USA

 - Statistics / Weather / Helpful Links

 Looking for Millwood Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Millwood Lake is massive.
 It boasts 29,500 shallow surface acres, waters in which multitudes of fish thrive, giving the lake its glorious reputation as a prime fishery.
 An image of serene perfection, it is surrounded by thousands of acres of hills and woods of southwest Arkansas’s Timberlands region.
 The plentiful wildlife that live in and around the lake are testament to its diverse and beautiful habitats.
 Millwood Lake attracts hundreds of species of birds, making the lake one of the most popular birding spots in Arkansas.
 A flock of white pelicans live on the lake, bald eagles winter here, and garblers, gulls, ducks, hummingbirds — the list goes on endlessly — can be sighted on or around the lake, nesting, feeding, and preening.